 Methodology This KPI aims to show the effectiveness of our semantic-based bootstrapping approach in comparison to state of the practice.
 The goal is to demonstrate that our approach makes the process of integration of field devices easier.
 This includes also the configuration of devices, provision of semantic meta-data of devices, device discovery, and creation of new added-value applications with newly bootstrapped devices.
-Furthermore, it may also include the orchestration of resources as VNFs (e.g. computation agents, MQTT brokers, databases, etc.), accelerating the service bootstrapping process. #effort_1: Estimate effort of integration of a field device with state of the practice approach. #effort_2: Estimate effort of integration of a field device with our SEMIOTICS plug&play approach. #effort_2 << #effort_1 ("<<" means "significantly smaller than".
+Furthermore, it may also include the orchestration of resources as VNFs (e.g. computation agents, MQTT brokers, databases, etc.), accelerating the service bootstrapping process. #effort_1: Estimate effort of integration of a field device with state of the practice approach. #effort_2: Estimate effort of integration of a field device with our SEMIoTICS plug&play approach. #effort_2 <<#effort_1 ("<<" means "significantly smaller than".
 The percentage of 80 looks too exact amount that is difficult to proof).
 We will estimate effort_1 and effort_2.
 Then we will compare the two efforts and produce the percentage that estimates manual reduction during the bootstrapping process.
 Our estimation will be based on concrete measurements for a device, e.g., a bootstrapped camera.
 But the produced measurements will be still estimations as we cannot proof that any device can be bootstrapped for the same amount of time.
 Especially for use case 3, the reduction on manual interventions will be reflected in scaling operations.
 That is, when a specific VNF is overloaded with tasks, the NFV Orchestrator may automatically instruct the scaling out of such component automatically.
 Therefore, such operations are expected to eliminate user intervention completely.
-Baseline Not applicable
+Baseline N/A (the baseline is the state-of-practice as provided within the methodology)

-3.6.2 LEVERAGING UPON FIWARE ASSETS
+3.6.2.
+LEVERAGING UPON FIWARE ASSETS